stathismegas/CLIP/README.md

 The CLIP model (Contrastive Language Image Pre-training) by OpenAI revolutionzed text to image generation.
+Implementation adapted from https://github.com/moein-shariatnia/OpenAI-CLIP.

 Here we implement a quick version of and test it by prompting it with the phrase "cool as hell" :p